sunilvb/stellar-bank/README.md

 ![alt text](docs/Stellar.jpg)

+Most applications interact with the Stellar network through Horizon, a RESTful HTTP API server.
+Horizon gives you a straightforward way to submit transactions, check accounts, and subscribe to events.
 The Java Stellar Sdk library provides APIs to build transactions and connect to Horizon.

+For this tutorial we will be using the test network :  https://horizon-testnet.stellar.org The test network allows to create new accounts and seed them with 10,000 Lumens(XLM) to play with.

-download the SDK from [Stellar.org](https://github.com/stellar/java-stellar-sdk) to your local file system
+Download the SDK from [Stellar.org](https://github.com/stellar/java-stellar-sdk) to your local file system

-notice that this a jar file that needs to be imported into your local Maven repo.
+Notice that this a jar file that needs to be imported into your local Maven repo.

 ### Import the jar into Maven repo